exercism/python/docs/TDD.md

 The `setup` parameter defines the code that is run only once to prepare for running the `stmt` code.
 The time for the `setup` code to run is included in the overall time.
 The more iterations the `stmt` code is run, the less the `setup` time should count per iteration.
-The `timer` parameter allows for passing in a different `Timer` from the default.
+The `timer` parameter allows for passing in a different `Timer` than the default.
 The default argument for the `timer` parameter is [perf_counter][perf_counter], which should suffice.
 The `number` parameter defines the number of times the `stmt` code will be run.
 The default argument for the `number` parameter is `1_000_000`.